anthonyleestark/mem-trackify-plus/README.md

 ## 📦 Features

 - Automatic tracking of memory allocations and deallocations.
-- Automatic freeing memory leaks on termination.
+- Automatic freeing of memory leaks on termination.
 - Leak detection with detailed reporting.
 - Optional thread-safety with `std::recursive_mutex`.
 - Debug mode with file/line tracking.